Josh Eppiah

-Joshua Felix Okpoda Eppiah (born 11 October 1998) is a Belgian professional footballer who plays for Northampton Town on loan from Leicester City.
+Joshua Felix Okpoda Eppiah (born 11 October 1998) is a Belgian professional footballer who plays as a forward for Morecambe.

-Playing career
+Club career

 Eppiah made his professional debut for OH Leuven on 23 November 2020 in the home match against Sint-Truiden.
 Eppiah was subbed in on the hour mark to replace Olivier Myny, scored after 73 minutes to put OH Leuven in the lead 2-1, but made a defensive error just five minutes before time resulting in Sint-Truiden scoring the equaliser.

-On 28 January 2022, League Two club Northampton Town on loan until the end of the 2021–22 season.
+On 28 January 2022, he joined League Two club Northampton Town on loan until the end of the season.